 The selection of sixteen sides rather than any other even number is more difficult to explain, although it was also probably related to the octagonal shape of the interior framing system.
 Since the treading floor was to withstand the weight and punishment of trotting horses, durable white oak was utilized.
 Most of the remainder of the wood for the barn, except the roof and the ground floor interior octagon posts, was made of pine.

 Although it appeared steep, the slope of the barn roof (approximately forty-three degrees) was not unusual for eighteenth-century buildings.
 Roof pitches between forty-two and forty-eight degrees were typical in this period.
 The general reason for such a steep pitch was that it encouraged faster run-off, resulting in less time for water to penetrate the wooden shingles.

-Because the barn has an unusual shape, it must have been a difficult building for Thomas Green, Washington's carpenter, and the Mount Vernon slave carpenters to construct.
+Because the barn has an unusual shape, it must have been a difficult building for carpenter Thomas Green and the enslaved carpenters he supervised to construct.
 One of the most important decisions Washington made was to design a building comprised of two nested polygons.
 This refers to the sixteen-sided outside wall, enclosing the interior octagonal framing system.
 This design was the most straightforward way to support the roof since the same system for laying out the rafters could be continued from the eaves to the peak of the roof.

 The transition from the exterior sixteen sides to the interior eight meant that the structure of the roof had to undergo some subtle adjustments as construction continued upward, including the reduction of the number of rafters from eighty to forty-eight.
 Since the rafters were the only structural members spanning that space, they served the crucial function of binding the exterior wall to the frame.